reicek/ReactJS_RethinkDB-RealTimeList/README.md

-# RethinkDB_ReactJS-RealTime-List
+# RethinkDB_ReactJS-Simple-List

-NodeJS RESTful API for RethinkDB
+ReactJS simple list using a NodeJS RESTful API for RethinkDB